-California Senate Bill 145 would shield pedophiles who rape children from having to register as sex offenders.
+California Senate Bill 145, signed into law by Gov. Gavin Newsom in September 2020, shields pedophiles who rape children from having to register as sex offenders.

-In January 2019, California state senator Scott Wiener (D-San Francisco) introduced a bill (SB-145) that would modify the state penal code to allow certain individuals convicted of sex offenses involving minors to apply for discretionary relief from having to register as sex offenders.
+In January 2019, California state senator Scott Wiener (D-San Francisco) introduced a bill (SB-145) to modify the state penal code to allow certain individuals convicted of sex offenses involving minors to apply for discretionary relief from having to register as sex offenders.
+The bill was passed by the legislature on Aug.
+31, 2020, and signed into law by Gov. Gavin Newsom on Sept.
+11.

-The aim of the bill, according to a press release from Wiener’s office, is to redress the disparity between how heterosexual and LGBT offenders are treated under the existing law:
+The aim of the revised statute, according to a 2019 press release from Wiener’s office, is to redress the disparity between how heterosexual and LGBT sex offenders were treated under existing law:

 Currently, for consensual yet illegal sexual relations between a teenager age 15 and over and a partner within 10 years of age, “sexual intercourse” (i.e., vaginal intercourse) does not require the offender to go onto the sex offender registry; rather, the judge decides based on the facts of the case whether sex offender registration is warranted or unwarranted.
 By contrast, for other forms of intercourse — specifically, oral and anal intercourse — sex offender registration is mandated under all situations, with no judicial discretion.